 - Evaporated Milk: Adds moisture and sweetness to the cake.

 This frosting is like the crown sitting on royalty.
-Perfectly creamy and silky smooth, the perfect topping to the perfect cupcake.
+Creamy and silky smooth, it’s the perfect topping to the perfect cupcake.

 - Cream Cheese: Full fat or ⅓ less fat cream cheese can both be used with success.